ShaAnder/WeRevo/README.md

 #### First Time Visitor Goals

-- I want to have an app that can allow me to easily access information and tutorials on how to do various mindful practices such as meditation and yoga
+- I want to have an app that can allow me to easily access information about meditation and yoga and in the future have tutorials on how to do these practices
 - I have developed the site with responsiveness for web browsers, tablets and mobile in mind.
 - I want the site to be easy to navigate.

 #### Returning Visitor Goals

-- I want to be able to pick from multiple different meditaiton and yoga types as well as have the ability to navigate to more
 - I want to be able to sign up to the app for the app for future features and more
-- I want to be able to suggest my own ideas for future updates

 ---